Signing Documents (CLI)

 Run the Command Execute the following command in your terminal:

 ?
-Please enter the path to your key pair JSON file: ./didKeyPairs.json
+Please enter the path to your Verifiable Credential JSON file: ./vc.json

 ?
-Please enter the path to your credential JSON file: ./vc.json
+Please enter the path to your did key-pair JSON file: ./didKeyPairs.json

 ?
-Please specify a directory path to save your signed verifiable credential: .
+Enter a directory to save the signed Verifiable Credential (optional): .

-In this example, the signed credential is saved as signed_vc.json in the current directory.
+The signed credential will be saved as signed_vc.json in the specified directory.